Arizona county quick to bat down election misinformation

 PHOENIX (AP) — When the Republican candidate for Arizona governor accused the state’s most populous county of “slow-rolling” the vote count to skew early election results, a local official fired back.

-Gates and other Maricopa County election officials have aggressively batted down rumors and slanted and false claims as vote counting has come under intense scrutiny in the battleground state.
-The accusations have come in all types and at all hours from former President Donald Trump and his supporters, Republican candidates and voters.
+Gates and other Maricopa County election officials aggressively batted down rumors and slanted or false claims, as vote counting has come under intense scrutiny in the battleground state.
+The accusations have come in all types and at all hours from Trump and the former president’s supporters, as well as other Republican candidates and voters.

 “Sadly, there continues to be a lot of misinformation from all different sources that are out on social media right now,” Gates said.
-“So that’s why we have to continue to do this.”
+“That’s why we have to continue to do this.”

 Election officials have had two years to hone their game.